awsdocs/aws-single-sign-on-user-guide/doc_source/how-to-allow-user-registration.md

 1. Choose **Save Changes**\.

 **Note**
-After you set up self\-registration for your users, you may want to send them a link to the procedure [Register a Device for Use With Multi\-Factor Authentication](user-device-registration.md)\.
+After you set up self\-registration for your users, you may want to send them a link to the procedure [How to Register a Device for Use with Multi\-Factor Authentication](user-device-registration.md)\.
 This topic provides instructions on how to set up their own MFA devices\.